-IX.
+VIII.
 CONCLUSION

 Three decades have passed since the world first learned of the "killing fields" of Cambodia: systematic torture, mass executions, and countless deaths by starvation by the Khmer Rouge.
-Yet, for three decades, education on this tragic period has never been implemented in Cambodian classrooms in accurate and pedagogically appropriate ways.
+Yet, for three decades, education on this tragic period has not yet been implemented in Cambodian classrooms in accurate and pedagogically appropriate ways.
 As one National Trainer poignantly quoted during the opening day of the training, "I've waited 30 years for education on this period."

 Political perspectives have inevitably affected how educational systems interpret and define important historical events.
 Sometimes, the Khmer Rouge has been used as fodder for proactive propaganda campaigns in school curriculum.
 In other cases, the regime has simply been ignored in classrooms.
-Yet, it seems that DC-Cam and The Ministry of Education's Genocide education project is the first of its kind to offer a somewhat objective presentation on Democratic Kampuchea.The project, while not perfect, is a solid start towards arming Cambodians with the tools and resources to know about and learn from their own history.
+Yet, it seems that the collaboration between DC-Cam and The Ministry of Education on Genocide education project is the first of its kind to offer a somewhat objective presentation on Democratic Kampuchea.
+The project, while not perfect, is a solid start towards arming Cambodians with the tools and resources to know about and learn from their own history.
 While there is no ease in the phrase "never again," enlightenment through education is indeed one of the most important steps to preventing actions that give rise to inhumanity.
-Younger generations must be taught to recognize and know when to stand up against cruelty, which is precisely the most fundamental objective of the National Teacher Training and subsequent trainings.
+Younger generations must be taught to recognize and know when to stand up against cruelty.